 The question of age-worthiness arose once more recently when Chelsea Vintners attended a particularly memorable vintage Champagne tasting.
 On offer were some incredibly rare vintages ranging from Dom Pérignon 1959 to Krug 1990 (a legendary vintage year) and a Taittinger Comtes de Champagne 2002.
 Almost without exception, the Chelsea Vintners delegates and the other lucky attendees felt that both the 1959 and 1990 were incredible wines.
 Each showed a gorgeously well-developed profile with sumptuous depth and complexity, but still an extraordinary amount of life and energy remaining.

-The reality is, like any other wine, the enjoyment of aged Champagne is simply a matter of taste and circumstance.
-It all comes down to the palate of the drinker and whether the occasion itself calls for cork-popping freshness or something broodier and more mature.
-However, there’s no doubt that aged Champagne is one of the most sought-after fine wines in the world today and a truly spectacular way to celebrate a special occasion.
-We can’t think of a more special birthday experiences than enjoying a bottle of Champagne from your birth year!
+The reality is, like any other wine, ageing Champagne is ultimately a matter of taste and circumstance.
+It all comes down to the palate of the drinker and whether the occasion itself calls for cork-popping freshness or something weightier and more mature.
+However, there’s no doubt that aged Champagne is one of the most sought-after fine wines in the world and a truly spectacular way to celebrate a special occasion.

-The debate around our favourite Champagne continues in the Chelsea Vintners office … what better reason to carry on with our tastings?
+The debate around our favourite Champagne, aged or otherwise, continues in the Chelsea Vintners office … what better reason to carry on tasting?